This super easy Couscous Bowl with Meatballs & Tzatziki will totally satisfy your craving for a good Greek gyro!

 Although this recipe is not a traditional Greek dish, adding tzatziki and fresh veggies to meatballs and couscous will totally make you want to take your next trip to the Mediterranean!

-Easy Greek Bowl
+Easy Couscous Bowl Recipe

 For some reason, when making tzatziki, I thought you had to do something weird with straining the yogurt with cheese cloth?